 Usually, roots will begin to develop in the cloning system after about 10 days, much better than the 14 days we had to wait with the old-school dome in 2009.
 Once roots are strong, the genetically identical clones are transplanted into 5-inch cups, then transferred to vegetative stage and the cloning system is again prepared for the next flowering batch.

 President Richard Nixon commissioned a study be completed on marijuana to discover if there were medical benefits and if the plant was addictive.
 Instead of publishing the results, he hide the findings and placed cannabis at the top to allow for incarceration of war protesters.

-Sound propagation of a production grow facility starts with strong genetics and should not be overlooked.
+Sound propagation in a production grow facility starts with strong genetics and should not be overlooked.
 It forms the foundation upon which all the future steps of the process are built upon: Vegatative, Flowering, Harvest, and Packaging, and even the sale of the final product are all linked to maintaining quality genetics.
 We hope you enjoy the plant medicine we grow.
-If there are strains you think should be in our garden, please drop us a line at firstname.lastname@example.org.
+If there are strains you think should be in our garden, please drop the owners an email at firstname.lastname@example.org.